PAN001/All-CNN/task1.md

     + `strided_all_CNN_keras.py`
         + implementation of Strided-CNN and All-CNN
         + actual code for training including data agumentation, parameters choice, and initializations
+        + support saving trained model as `h5` file, intermediate logs as `csv` file, and plotting accuracy and loss

     + `LSUV.py`
         + Keras implementation of LSUV